 oil/ ghee for frying

-Wash the sago with water 2-3 times and discard all the water, soak overnight, apply about 2-3 tsp of yogurt while soaking, this imparts a mildly sour taste to the vada.
+Wash the sago with water 2-3 times and discard all the water and leave it covered overnight.
+Apply about 2-3 tsp of yogurt while leaving it to soak overnight, this imparts a mildly sour taste to the vada.

 Mix all the other ingredients into the sago and mix properly, ensure that the potatoes are properly crushed.
 The singhada and rajgeera flour not only helps bind well but they do add a great flavour too, so my word of advice would be not to miss them.